Bonner Bridge Construction

 Q. What conditions should be met before considering the application of ABC?

-A. The main condition that should cause owners to consider ABC is when there is a high cost to bridge users from construction traffic impacts.
-Bridges on or over major interstates or tollways, active rail lines, or structures that provide critical access to business, hospitals or emergency services can be good candidates.
-Large, repetitive structures are also great candidates for ABC, as the cost of design and off-site custom fabrication can be spread over many repetitive elements for a net cost savings.
-Precast concrete pieces are a primary element of most ABC bridges, and precasters produce these custom elements economically through repetition.
+A. The main condition that should cause owners to consider ABC is when there is a high cost to users from bridge construction traffic impacts.
+Bridges on or over major interstates or tollways, active rail lines, or structures that provide critical access to businesses, hospitals or emergency services can be good candidates.
+Large, repetitive structures are also great candidates for ABC, as the cost of design and off-site custom fabrication can be spread over many repetitive elements for cost savings per unit.
+Precast concrete pieces are a primary element of most ABC bridges, and precast fabricators produce these custom elements economically through repetition.
 One important point to remember is that ABC does not mean accelerated bridge design.
-The design and fabrication schedule should be extended beyond that of traditional design, likely meaning more time before crews first break ground at the bridge site.
+The design and fabrication schedule may be extended beyond that of traditional design, likely meaning more time before crews first break ground at the bridge site.
 This design time is critical to ensure that the complex elements and procedures needed to rapidly replace the structure are fully developed and ready for field execution.

 Q. What are the most popular methods of accelerated bridge construction, and why?

 A. Popular ABC methods include sliding or transporting a completed new structure in into place, or prefabrication of the replacement structure in pieces that can quickly be connected on site.
 Where space permits, a common technique is building the new bridge on temporary piers next to the bridge planned for replacement.
-In a short closure (with crews working continuously), the existing bridge can be demolished and the new one slid into place on rails with pads or rollers.
-Transporting a bridge into place follows a similar process to sliding, but uses self-propelled modular transporters on dozens of synchronized tires to “drive” a completed structure into place.
-Both of these methods can be extremely fast, permitting replacement of a bridge span in a night closure, but they require specialized equipment and experience.
+In a short closure (with crews working continuously), the existing bridge can be demolished and the new one slid into place on rails with low-friction pads or rollers.
+Transporting a bridge into place follows a similar process to sliding but uses self-propelled modular transporters on dozens of synchronized tires to “drive” a completed structure into place.
+That’s how the Second Avenue Bridge Over I-94 in Detroit, Michigan, was rolled into place.
+Both of these methods can be extremely fast, permitting replacement of a bridge span in a night closure, but require specialized equipment and experience.

 Q. Describe projects you’ve worked on where ABC improved an outcome for the client or community?